spiral/docs/application/testing.md

 # Application Tests
 Testing your code is essential in order to develop reliable application.
-Besides classic unit tests for your services and/or controllers you are able to test your application as whole, in isolated environment.
+Besides classic unit tests for your services and/or controllers you are able to test your application as whole using isolated environment.

 ## BaseTest
 You can locate this file in `tests` director of your application, by default it configured to work with default `.env`.
 Test build in a way so your application will be constructed and destroyed completely for each test case: